The Dreadnaught Factor

 Image Vendor Part Number Year Origin Description

-The Dreadnaught Factor Overlay (activision M-004-05) activision M-004-05 1983 U.S.A.
+The Dreadnaught Factor Overlay (Activision M-004-05) Activision M-004-05 1983 U.S.A.

 A total of two The Dreadnaught Factor label variants have been documented.